Supporting our LGBTQ residents

 The group works to an action plan to ensure that they are demonstrating that they are achieving outcomes and continually monitoring their priorities.

-Clarion Housing association believe that people should be able to bring their whole selves to work.
-We have a thriving LGBT+ staff network for staff who identify as LGBT+ and allies.
+Clarion Housing Association believes that people should be able to bring their whole selves to work.
+We have a thriving LGBTQ+ staff network for staff who identify as LGBTQ+ and allies.
 The staff network is supported from all levels of the company and works closely with the BAME and Ability networks.

-For more information or to contact the LGBT+ Staff network please email, LGBT.Plus@clarionhg.com.
+For more information please contact the LGBTQ+ Staff network.

-Clarion Housing is a Stonewall Diversity Champion member, demonstrating Clarion’s commitment to creating a workplace that is inclusive, equal and enables LGBT+ people to realise their full potential.
+Clarion Housing is a Stonewall Diversity Champion member, demonstrating Clarion’s commitment to creating a workplace that is inclusive, equal and enables LGBTQ+ people to realise their full potential.

 For more information please visit the Stonewall website.